This tiny Caribbean island was beloved by ’80s musicians. Now it’s ready for a comeback.

 It was a ruinous disaster for a place with such a storied history.
 In the aftermath, Montserrat’s population was offered free passage, and passports, to live in the UK.
 Three-quarters of locals took one-way flights out.
 A hardy contingent remained, though.
 “I wasn’t tempted to leave,” recalls David Lea.
 “When the last ferry leaves, I’ll be on the one after that.”
 Instead, he salvaged what he could—one dial from the old Plymouth clocktower, for instance—and created a shrine to that era in memorabilia, ranged among the tables of his bar, the Hilltop Coffee House.

 Modern Montserratians may now have British passports, but the first Europeans here were Irish, mostly indentured workers banished to the otherwise uninhabited island from the plantations on nearby St. Kitts after one too many rebellions.
-Their culture is palpable even now: In places with names such as Cork Hill or Galway, the shamrock on the welcome stamp in every passport and even the national dish—squint a little at a bowl of goat water and it could be Irish stew.
+Their culture is palpable even now: in places with names such as Cork Hill or Galway, the shamrock on the welcome stamp in every passport and even the national dish—squint a little at a bowl of goat water and it could be Irish stew.
 St. Patrick’s Day is a national holiday on Montserrat, the only country other than Ireland proper.
 “We’re Afro-Irish,” adds Kenneth Silcott, a former champion calypso king who now runs the arts council.
 “At the St. Patrick’s feast, you’ll see some people in full green garb and others in African dress.”

 Hot Hot Hot, Arrow Hot Hot Hot (1983)

 Those Irish immigrants also brought music, which was a cherished part of the Montserratian life well before Martin and co. arrived.
 Their love for it commingled with the African traditions of the enslaved people who were shipped to the island to work on the sugar plantations.
 “Music for us is an integral part of our culture,” says Rose Willock, a longtime host at local radio station ZJB.
 Music here, she explains, combines Celtic and African traditions—the Oriole String Band, for instance, today plays a repertoire that ranges from soca to chanteys.
-Look closely at the carnival dancing, too, and you might recognize Irish toe-stepping in its movements.
+Look closely at the carnival dancing, too, and you might recognise Irish toe-stepping in its movements.

 Montserrat’s most famous homegrown musician, though, was Alphonsus Cassell, better known as Arrow.
 He and his brother wrote the worldwide smash “Hot Hot Hot” on the island, and Arrow carved out a path for a distinctive soca sound that incorporated merengue beats into its rhythmic fusion.
 Cody Greenwood was a regular visitor to Montserrat as a child and just 5 years old when the eruption happened; she produced the recent documentary Under the Volcano, about the AIR Studios era.
 “It was important for me to acknowledge local music in it—the soca, too.
 It’s been embedded in the culture forever, and Arrow is really the local hero down here, even now,” she says of the musician, who died in 2010.
 “The strong music culture meant when artists would come down, the locals would sing on a lot of the albums, like for Elton John or Dire Straits.”